-Project MUSE offers access to thousands of books from more than 100 distinguished scholarly publishers in a wide range of subjects within the humanities and social sciences.
+Project MUSE offers access to thousands of books from more than 200 distinguished scholarly publishers in a wide range of subjects within the humanities and social sciences.
 MUSE offers several acquisition options to accommodate the different research needs and budgets at academic institutions.
 All books are DRM-free, with unlimited simultaneous use, downloading, and printing, making them ideal for both research and class use.
 Participating publishers select the titles they offer on the MUSE platform on an annual basis, and decide through which product models they will make their books available on MUSE.